rprichard/wslbridge/README.md

     $ cd backend
     make

-The Cygwin frontend program is written to `out/wslbridge`.
+The Cygwin frontend program is written to `out/wslbridge.exe`.
 The ELF64 backend program is written to `out/wslbridge-backend`.
 The files can be copied somewhere more convenient, but they need to be on a letter drive (e.g. not a `\\server\share\...` UNC path).
-They probably need to be on an NTFS volume.
+They also need to be on an NTFS volume.
 The frontend looks for the backend in its own directory.

+## Usage

-Run `wslbridge` to start a bash session in WSL.
+Usage is similar to that of `ssh`.
+Run `wslbridge` with no arguments to start a bash session in a WSL pty.
+Append a command-line to run that command in WSL without a pty (i.e. using 3 pipes for stdio).

+`wslbridge` runs its WSL command with either a pty or using pipes.
+Pass `-t` to enable pty mode or `-T` to enable pipe mode.
+Pass `-t -t` to force pty mode even if stdin is not a terminal.

+Pass `-eVAR=VAL` to set an environment variable within WSL.
+Pass just `-eVAR` to copy the value from the Cygwin environment.

 ## Copyright